hxj5/scCNASimulator/docs/manual.rst

 .. note::
    As reference phasing, e.g., with Eagle2, is not perfect, one UMI may cover two SNPs with conflicting haplotype states.
+   Additionally, reference phasing tends to have higher rate in longer distance.
+   Therefore, further local phasing (e.g., in gene level) and global phasing (e.g., in bin level) could be used to reduce error rate, e.g., with the 3-step phasing used by CHISEL_ in scDNA-seq data and XClone_ in scRNA-seq data.

 Clone-specific CNV profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~